Team-Fatality/weathersystem/README.md

 # 🌦️ FiveM Weather System

-A fully configurable and performance-friendly dynamic weather and time synchronization system for FiveM.
+NUI based fully configurable and performance-friendly dynamic weather and time synchronization system for FiveM.
 Built to work with **ESX** and **QBCore**, and designed for immersive RP environments.

 ---
 ## 📸 ShowCase